Abortion-ban ordinances gain ground in New Mexico

 “It’s really unnerving to see such a divisive ordinance trying to pull apart our community and our neighbors,” she said.
 “I would really, really want you to consider ... the risk you are putting our town at by trying to be a leader or make a stand in this type of thing.”

-Proponents of the ordinance urged commissioners to send a message to potential local abortion providers including pharmacy chains.
+Proponents of the ordinance urged commissioners to send a message with their vote that keeps out local abortion providers including pharmacy chains.
 Impassioned speeches equated abortion with murder.
-Opponents of the ordinance accused commissioners of overstepping their authority and threatening access to vital medication.
+Opponents of the ordinance accused commissioners of overstepping their authority and threatening access to medication used not only in abortion but also used to treat miscarriages.

 Similar ordinances have been adopted by two counties and three municipalities across eastern New Mexico.
 But most of those ordinances have been blocked by the New Mexico Supreme Court while it considers a challenge by the state's Democratic attorney general.